MrCharlesSG/ComputerVisionProject/README.md

-This text is a direct conversion from docx format to pdf.
+This text is a direct conversion from docx format to markdown.
 For a better reading, use the Project.pdf or Project.docx

 # Content {#content .unnumbered}